 - Let's not forget Sugar's awful rendition of "Big Spender."
-Vanessa Langies is a pretty accomplished singer (American Dreams).
+Vanessa Lengies is a pretty accomplished singer (American Dreams).

-- On a Private Practice/Grey's Anatomy crossover episode, Naomi (Audra McDonald) and Sam (Taye Diggs) were heard singing quite badly, which is amusing as both actors have extensive Broadway experience - McDonald in particular is a five-time Tony winner!
+- On a Private Practice/Grey's Anatomy crossover episode, Naomi (Audra McDonald) and Sam (Taye Diggs) were heard singing quite badly. - McDonald in particular is a five-time Tony winner!

-- And who can forget the opening to All In The Family?
+- The opening to All in the Family.
 Jean Stapleton could apparently sing quite well in real life.